Explaining Landscape Connectivity of Low-cost Solutions for Multilayer Nets: Experiments

 We also demonstrate that the VGG-11~\citep{simonyan2014very} architecture trained with channel-wise dropout~\citep{tompson2015efficient, keshari2018guided} with $p=0.25$ at the first three layers\footnote{we find the first three layers are less resistant to channel-wise dropout.} and $p=0.5$ at the others on CIFAR-10 converges to a noise stable minima---as measured by layer cushion, interlayer cushion, activation contraction and interlayer smoothness.
-The networks under investigation achieves 95\% training and 91\% test accuracy with channel-wise dropout \emph{activated}, in comparison to 99\% training and 92\% test accuracy with dropout turned off.
-Figure~\ref{fig:properties} plots the distribution of the noise stability parameters over different data points in the training set.
-These plots suggest that they behave nicely.
+The network under investigation achieves 95\% training and 91\% test accuracy with channel-wise dropout \emph{activated}, in comparison to 99\% training and 92\% test accuracy with dropout turned off.
+Figure~\ref{fig:properties} plots the distribution of the noise stability parameters over different data points in the training set, from which we can see they behave nicely.
 Interestingly, we also discovered that networks trained without channel-wise dropout exhibit similarly nice behavior on all but the first few layers.
-Finally, we demonstrate that the training loss and accuracy along the path described by Theorem~\ref{lem:dropout_crosslayer} between two noise stable VGG-11 networks $\theta_A$ and $\theta_B$ remain fairly low and high respectively.
+Finally, in Figure~\ref{fig:properties}, we demonstrate that the training loss and accuracy obtained via the path construction in Theorem~\ref{lem:dropout_crosslayer} between two noise stable VGG-11 networks $\theta_A$ and $\theta_B$ remain fairly low and high respectively---particularly in comparison to directly interpolating between the two networks, which incurs loss as high as 2.34 and accuracy as low as 10\%, as shown in Section~\ref{sec:direct_interpolation}.

 Further details on all experiments are provided in Section~\ref{appdix:hyperparameters}.